Arthur Tunstall: Personal

 Tunstall was born in 1922 in Australia.
 He left school at the age of 14 and by the age of 16, he was working as a scale-making apprentice.
 At 25, he purchased a sandwich shop.
 After 19 years, he moved into insurance, which he sold for 14 years.
-He met his wife Peggy at Redleaf Pool (renamed Murray Rose Pool in July 2012) and they were married for 67 years until her death in January 2013.
+He met his wife Peggy at Redleaf Pool, Double Bay and they were married for 67 years until her death in January 2013.
 Peggy's support for her husband's work resulted in her being made a life member of the Australian Commonwealth Games Association and being awarded the Medal of the Order of Australia.
-He lived in Double Bay, a suburb of Sydney, for most of his life.
+He lived in the Sydney suburb of Double Bay for most of his life.

 Sport administration

 Boxing

 Tunstall became involved in boxing through the (now long-defunct) recreation centre in Double Bay.
-It was where he met Les Duff, the president of the NSW Amateur Boxing Association, who suggested that he should apply for the association's upcoming secretary position.
+It was where he met Les Duff, the president of the NSW Amateur Boxing Association (NSWABA), who suggested that he should apply for the association's upcoming secretary position.
 As Tunstall commented: "I got that job and held it for 60 bloody years!".
-Tunstall was a Member of the NSWABA for 59 years and the Honorary Secretary for 46 years.
+Tunstall was a lllMember of the NSWABA for 59 years and the honorary secretary for 46 years.
 During these years he has attended hundreds of boxing tournaments acting as referee, judge, coach, and arena manager.
-For 46 years from 1953, he was Honorary Secretary/Treasurer of the Amateur Boxing Union of Australia (ABUA).
+For 46 years from 1953, he was honorary secretary and treasurer of the Amateur Boxing Union of Australia (ABUA).

 Tunstall held several high level positions in regional boxing associations.
-In 1968, he was the inaugural Honorary Secretary of the Oceania Amateur Boxing Association (OABA) and in 1989 became its President.
-In 1978, when the Commonwealth Amateur Boxing Association was established, he was appointed Honorary Secretary.
-In 1989, he was elected to the position of Vice-President of the Oceania Bureau by the International Amateur Boxing Association (AIBA), and was appointed as the Chairman of the Technical and Rules Commission.
+In 1968, he was the inaugural honorary secretary of the Oceania Amateur Boxing Association (OABA) and in 1989 became its president.
+In 1978, when the Commonwealth Amateur Boxing Association was established, he was appointed honorary secretary.
+In 1989, he was elected to the position of vice-president of the Oceania Bureau by the International Amateur Boxing Association (AIBA), and was appointed as the chairman of the Technical and Rules Commission.

-He was appointed as Technical Delegate at three Summer Olympics – 1988 Seoul, 1992 Barcelona, and 1996 Atlanta.
+He was appointed as technical delegate at three Summer Olympics – 1988 Seoul, 1992 Barcelona, and 1996 Atlanta.
 No other person on the International Association has been chosen for this position three times.
-He was also Technical Delegate at World Championships, Junior World Championships twice and the Commonwealth Games.
-In 1991, he was Chairman of the 6th World Amateur Boxing Championships in Sydney.
+He was also technical delegate at World Championships, Junior World Championships twice and the Commonwealth Games.
+In 1991, he was chairman of the 6th World Amateur Boxing Championships in Sydney.

 Tunstall's contribution to boxing was wide-ranging, from being manager of numerous Australian teams to Olympic Games, Commonwealth Games and World Championships, senior management positions in Australian amateur boxing associations to refereeing and judging.
 The Arthur Tunstall Trophy is presented to the best boxer at each Australian Amateur Boxing Championships.
 In 2013, AIBA awarded Tunstall the AIBA Order of Merit, only the second person to receive this award.